devgabrielsborges/dashborges/README.md

 python main.py
 ```

-### Docker Installation
+### Docker Installation (Recommended)

-You can also run DashBorges using Docker, which takes care of all dependencies and provides persistent data storage:
+You can run DashBorges using Docker, which provides complete data persistence and easy management:

 ```bash
 # Clone the repository